 Players trying to minimize their losses, and chase the best odds, typically stay away from side bets.
 But what’s gambling if not the willingness to take a risk now and then on a potentially big win?

-There are three common side bets that are typically played in blackjack, but besides these, there are many others that, despite not being as popular, can be extremely fun and add whole new elements of challenge and excitement to the game.
-For now, though, let’s focus on the three main side bets: Perfect pairs, insurance bets, and the 21+3 bet (also referred to as poker hands or rummy).
+There are three common side bets that are typically played in blackjack, but besides these, there are many others that, despite not being as popular, can be extremely fun and add a whole new element of challenge and excitement to the game.
+For now, though, let’s focus on the five side bets: Perfect pairs, insurance bets, the 21+3 bet (also referred to as poker hands or rummy), Royal Match, and Over/Under 13.

 Let’s do a brief rundown of each of these side bets, how they work, and how they affect the game’s outcome.

-Insurance bets are played in many casino table games and are very common in high-stakes and online poker, but a blackjack insurance bet is only played when the dealer’s upcard (the card you can see face up in the dealer’s hand) is an ace.
-An insurance bet is typically half your initial wager, and if the dealer’s hand turns out to be a blackjack (equal to 21), then you’ll win with a 2:1 payout (depending on the rules at your online casino of choice).
+Insurance bets are played in many casino table games and are very common in high-stakes and online poker, but quite a few blackjack players are not a fan of this type of bet, as popular as it is.
+A blackjack insurance bet is only played when the dealer’s upcard (the card you can see face up in the dealer’s hand) is an Ace.
+An insurance bet is typically half your initial wager, and if the dealer’s hand turns out to be a blackjack (equal to 21), then you’ll win with a 2:1 payout (depending on the rules at your virtual casino of choice).
 If the dealer misses on their blackjack, then you’ll lose on the insurance bet, but hopefully, your main bet holds up against their hand since they didn’t hit blackjack in the end – otherwise, you’re out of pocket on two bets instead of one.

 While this sounds like a pretty solid side bet and one that’s easy enough to understand, the general consensus among skilled blackjack players is that it’s not a good bet to put down – this is where the math comes in.
 There’s a 31.4% to 32.7% chance (depending on whether either of your cards has a value of 10) that the dealer’s hole card (the card that’s face down in the dealer’s hand) has a value of 10.
 This means the insurance bet is actually a losing proposition in that it’s banking on the less likely outcomes.

-The house edge with six decks of cards (which is typical for online casino blackjack games) is roughly 7.40% – unless you’re extremely skilled at counting cards – or you’re a computer!
+The house edge with six decks of cards (which is typical when you play blackjack at an online casino) is roughly 7.40% – unless you’re extremely skilled at counting cards – or you’re a computer!

 Do you know anything about poker?
 Now, we know this is meant to be about blackjack side bets, but imagine you could combine the rules for poker hands and blackjack into one wacky game of chance?
 The 21+3 side bet, otherwise known as poker hands or rummy, is exactly that.